Gender and Women's Studies Program

 examines the social construction of gender and the intersections of gender with race,

-certificate address the ways in which these factors shape our daily lives.
+the ways in which these factors shape our daily lives.

 Gender & Women's Studies builds on the critical thinking, speaking, writing, and organizational skills that you acquire in your major.
 Because GWS is an interdisciplinary program, we help you learn how to make connections and to understand the "bigger picture" in ways that will enhance your educational program.